 - Sharing personal information over social media can put a borrower at risk of having someone use their personal information for financial gain.

 - Harassment upon nonpayment.
-Lenders frequently ask for borrowers’ social media tags as part of their background check.
-When loans aren’t repaid, many lenders will use this information to contact the borrower’s friends and family.
+Lenders frequently ask for borrowers’ social media tags as part of their background checks.
+Many lenders will use this information to contact the borrower’s friends and family when loans aren’t repaid.

 - No legal protection.
 Reddit loans don’t come with formalized contracts or other legal protections that you might get through traditional banks.